Decoupled Classification Refinement: Hard False Positive Suppression for Object Detection: Experiments

 \subsubsection{COCO test-dev}

 Results are shown in Table \ref{tab:coco-test}.
-The trend is similar to that on the COCO2014 minival (COCO2017 val), with Faster RCNN improved from 30.5\% to 34.3\%, Faster RCNN+DCN improved from 35.2\% to 38.2\%, FPN improved from 38.8\% to 40.8\% and FPN+DCN improved from 41.7\% to 43.5\%.
+The trend is similar to that on the COCO2017 val, with Faster RCNN improved from 30.5\% to 34.3\%, Faster RCNN+DCN improved from 35.2\% to 38.2\%, FPN improved from 38.8\% to 40.8\% and FPN+DCN improved from 41.7\% to 43.5\%.
 We also compare our results with recent state-of-the-arts reported in publications and our best model achieves competitive result on COCO test-dev with ResNet as backbone.
+For a fair comparison, we only report results without any test time augmentation like multi-scale image pyramid and horizontal flip.
+Although there are recent methods (\eg CetnerNet511) outperforms DCR in AP, our DCR model still achieve state-of-the-art $\text{AP}_{50}$ performance.
+This is because DCR mainly focus on more precise classification instead of localization.